Art-n-MathS/DASOS/DASOS_win/DASOS/Readme.txt

                               upwards instead of one which is the default.
 The value n must be a positive number.

--eparameters <raw or processed> the ‘raw’ option saves all the intensity values
+-eparameters <raw or processed> the "raw" option saves all the intensity values
                               of the template and the or processed> ‘processed’ option saves parameters derived from the raw intensities.
+-calBoundaries <yes or no>    enable to automatically calcualate the boundaries
+                              of the volume by taking the  min and max boundaries of the discrete returns recorded withing
+                              a file.